whyliuxing/reverse-engineering-journal/README.md

   + R13 is the stack pointer (SP)
   + R14 is the link register (LR), which holds return address for function call
   + R15 is the program counter (PC)
+* Only load/store instructions can access memory.
+All other instructions operate on registers
+  + load/store instructions: LDR/STR, LDM/STM, and PUSH/POP

 [Go to Top](#table-of-contents)